Coronavirus clusters swell on both sides of the US

 Baker said the state of emergency will give him greater authority to take such actions as shutting down large events, gaining access to buildings or stockpiling protective gear.

 The moves came as the battle to stop the virus from spreading intensified.
-More schools and universities sent students home, conferences and other events were canceled.
+More schools and universities sent students home, while conferences and other events were canceled.
 The United Nations announced it would close its New York headquarters to the public and suspend all tours.
+The Coachella music festival that draws tens of thousands to the California desert near Palm Springs every April was postponed until October.
 And one of the biggest resort operators in Las Vegas, MGM Resorts International, said it would close buffets at all of its Las Vegas Strip casinos as a precaution.

 A top federal health official pointed to Europe, rather than the virus’ point of origin in China, as the likely source for the infection’s continued spread to the U.S.

-Note: This story has been corrected to show that the number of dead is at least 29 because a South Dakota death hasn’t been definitively linked to coronavirus.